kkoscielniak/the-garden-content/ai/telegram-make-bot.md

 /newbot
 ```

 Telegram will ask for a name for the bot.
 The name will also be its _@handler_ and must end with the suffix `Bot`.
-For the purposes of this article, I named it `SmartBotAndrzejKobraBot`.
+For the purposes of this article, I named it `SprytnyBotAndrzejaKobryBot`.

 > 💡 It's worth naming the bot in such a way that it's not easy to find.
 I'll explain why soon.